 Their Longganiza Recado, on the other hand, packs a stronger flavor that's garlicky, peppery, and a little more salty.
 It also contains small visible chunks of fat, and turns out with a sticky coating when cooked.
 There's also some notes of smoky flavor, but not too much, which makes you eat a few more pieces to have it linger in your mouth.
 In terms of preference, they both taste great, almost as good as those we buy from the provinces, but of course still not quite the same.

 When I saw the tocino in its packaging, it was seriously red.
-Deep red processed meat often turns me off, but Alex insisted that it's just this once anyway.
+Deep red processed meat often turns me off, but it's just this once anyway.
 I make tocino at home without the use of chemicals (curing salt / saltpeter) and food coloring, so this one's a challenge.
 But I do want to know what's different with this one since it says it's made from ham leg.
 I think I misunderstood it and thought it's made from ham :p